 Where is Simon..?

 As we started the descent down to Douglas and past the famous viewing corner at Creg Ny Baa, we managed to get split up from Simon in the TT road closure at the Grandstand who later appeared about an hour before we were due to catch the ferry home.

 We later found out that he was in the local greasy spoon café in Douglas whilst Scott and myself were searching for him out at the Laxey Wheel!
 It was a comedy moment as he strolled through the ferry terminal, but we were concerned and had all kinds of (over)dramatic visions of where he might be!

-We had a quick ride around the sunny Douglas Promenade area before catching the ferry back to Liverpool on a millpond like Irish Sea.
-The island is a great place for motorcycling, but as we discovered it is a fantastic place for cycling and offers much to the cyclist.
+We had a quick ride around the sunny Douglas Promenade area before catching the ferry back to Liverpool on the millpond-like Irish Sea.
+The IOM is a great place for motorcycling, but as we discovered it is a fantastic place for cycling and offers much to the cyclist.

 A colder, wetter and smaller version of Majorca...

 You can see why the island has produced so many leading cyclists such as Mark Cavendish and Peter Kennaugh.
 It is like a cold, wet and wild version of Majorca with varied terrain and quiet roads!

 As we approached Liverpool, I was chatting to one of the motorcyclists that had spent a week on the island I asked the one question that I had been wanting to ask since the Bungalow milestone on the course – “How fast did you go up the mountain road?”
 The reply was simple and mildly enthusiastic.
 “162 miles an hour”.

 I think I’ll stick to cycling and I suspect Simon and Scott will too!